TeerthaDeb/Jarvis-AI/README.md

 		* Opens some application using "Open Application function"
 		* Better at playing youtube videos

-	## Version Beta 0.4.9
+	## Version Beta 0.4.9:
       * Able to Play Music
       * Issue on sending emails
       * GPT integration (Trial Mode)

    ## Version Beta 0.4.91
       * Better Weather using web scrapping.
       * Some features are still in development.
       * ChatGPT is Uniavailable in this version as it requires premium subscription.
       * Google Bard is being introduced.

    ## Version Beta 0.4.92
       * Modules are on different files so easy to debug.
       * Playing song from youtube is perfect now.
       * It can now tell a joke.
       * Next version will be dedicated on Google Bard or User Based design.

    ## Version Stable 1.00
       * Personalized Assistant.
       * GPT 3.5 : powered.
       * Improved Search Engine.
       * More Features.

 	## Version Stable 1.0.1
 	   * Some minor fixes on Joke and User class.

    ## Version 1.0.2:
       * Clean Code so it's easier to maintain and debug.
       * Better Weather Visual.
       * Able to tell location.
       * Able to open / close applicaitons.
       * ultimate requirements added for those who are not able to run it.

+   ## Version 1.0.21:
+      * Nice format for weather visuals.
+		* dependencies provided.

 ### Contributing